Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 Do Regular Tripping Hazard Inspections

 Your housekeeping program should include inspections accounting for wet/slick areas, moisture sources (such as leaks or water being tracked in by foot), lighting issues, potential sources of spills, and the types of footwear your employees are wearing.
+Any walkways in and around the kitchen should be free of clutter.
 The type and condition of flooring surfaces must be accounted for as well.

 Make Sure Flooring Has No Bumps or Cracks